Structure of Governance

 The Governing Body of Sacred Heart and St Mary’s Catholic Primary Schools

 What are they?

-All schools in England have a Governing Body which is responsible for overseeing many of the strategic decisions of the school.
+All schools in England have a Governing Board which is responsible for overseeing many of the strategic decisions of the school.
 A key role is to act as a ‘critical friend’: to monitor, to support, to challenge, to ask questions, ultimately to represent the school communities.

 Good governance dictates that School Governing Boards should have a strong focus on three core strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff; and

 - Overseeing the financial performance of the school and making sure its money is well spent